koansys/koansys_sphinx_theme/README.md

 Sphinx theme for Koansys Projects

-This repository contains Pylons themes for Pylons related projects.
+This repository contains Sphinx themes for Koansys related projects.
 To use a theme in your Sphinx documentation, follow this guide:

 1. Put this directory as _themes into your docs folder.